mlund/faunus/docs/_docs/install.md

 ### Requirements

-Building a conda package require a full LaTeX installation in order to create the PDF manual.
-Do ensure that the Garamond fonts are available:
+Building a conda package requires a TeX Live installation to create the PDF manual.
+Make sure that the Garamond fonts are available:

 ~~~ bash
 wget https://tug.org/fonts/getnonfreefonts/install-getnonfreefonts